justinknguyen/Pi-Guide/Raspberry Pi 4/Installed Programs/03 - XRDP.md

 # XRDP
 Remote desktop.
 Everything can be done via SSH terminal, but the option to remote desktop in is nice.
+This assumes you installed the full RPi OS with the desktop environment.
 ## Prerequisites
 1. Enter:
     ```